Cystitis Medicines UK: Nitrofurantoin and Trimethoprim Explained

 Treat Cystitis Online →Nitrofurantoin for Cystitis

+Nitrofurantoin is the NICE first-line recommendation for uncomplicated cystitis in women, provided kidney function is adequate (eGFR ≥45 ml/min).
 It works by stopping harmful bacteria from multiplying — specifically by interfering with bacterial energy metabolism and DNA synthesis.
-Crucially, nitrofurantoin is rapidly excreted from the bloodstream into the urine, concentrating at the site of infection in the bladder.
-This makes it highly effective for urinary tract infections but means it is not useful for infections elsewhere in the body.
+Crucially, nitrofurantoin is rapidly concentrated in the urine at the site of infection in the bladder.

 - NICE first-line for uncomplicated UTI/cystitis